ofdryads/woo-to-s3-photos/README.md

 # Woo-to-S3 Product Photos
-Convert photos from WooCommerce/WordPress to .webp and migrate them to an AWS S3 bucket.
-This can help you migrate your eCommerce website off of WordPress and onto another platform, or improve performance on your current website.
+Convert photos from WooCommerce to .webp and migrate them to an AWS S3 bucket.
+This can help with migrating a website off of WordPress and onto another platform, or just improving performance/saving storage.

 - Downloads all the product photos for your entire product catalog, organizing them in folders by product name
 - Converts images with older/larger formats to .webp